OFF WORK BENEFITS

 MEDICAL TREATMENT

-You are entitled to “reasonable and necessary” medical treatment.
-The judge can order your employer or their insurance company to pay the physicians reasonable and necessary medical treatment directly related to your injury.
-There are various rules that the law has imposed as to what is “reasonable and necessary” medical treatment.
+You are entitled to medical treatment that reasonably necessary in connection to your on-the-job injury.
+The judge can order your employer or their insurance company to pay for medical treatment directly related to your injury.
+There are various rules that the law has imposed as to what is “reasonably necessary in connection to your injury”.
 There are also very specific procedures to follow when changing physicians and they vary according to when your date of injury occurred.
-Most importantly, an injured worker cannot change doctors without prior approval by the insurance company or the judge
+Most importantly, an injured worker cannot change doctors without prior approval by the insurance company or the judge.
+Please keep this office advised if you receive either a full or light duty release from any doctor, a referral to another doctor, or if you do not feel like you are responding well to the treatment you are being provided.

 MILEAGE REIMBURSEMENTS